xguan5/Microservice---AuctionSite/user-service/README.md

-# Auction Site front-end-service
+# Auction Site user-service

 To Deploy:
 1) In terminal navigate to same directory as this readme file
 2) docker-compose up -d
-3) docker start front-end-service_web_1 --attach
+3) docker start user-service_web_1 --attach
-4) In browser, naviagate to http://127.0.0.1:5080/home